capsulajs/capsulajs/.github/ISSUE_TEMPLATE/change_request.md

----
-name: Change Request/New Feature Request
-about: Suggest a change in exist feature or the creation of a new feature
-title: ''
-labels: 'feature'
-assignees: ''
----

 ## General description
 The general description of the change/feature, that will explain the core value and why it's needed.
 #### Prerequisites